 General Practice Training

-The Kimberley Aboriginal Health GP Training Program commenced in 2003 as a joint initiative between Kimberley Aboriginal Medical Service (KAMS) and Western Australian General Practice Education and Training (WAGPET) and Australian General Practice Training (AGPT).
+The Kimberley Aboriginal Health GP Training Program commenced in 2003 as a joint initiative between KAMS and Western Australian General Practice Education and Training (WAGPET) and Australian General Practice Training (AGPT).

 The program offers GP Registrars the opportunity to undertake specialised Aboriginal health placements within a network of Aboriginal community controlled health services (ACCHS) across the Kimberley region.